TokugawaTakeshi/Yamato-Daiwa-Automation/MainPackage/README.md

   <dt>vue-tcs</dt>
   <dd>Used to provide the optimized type checking of Vue and also TypeScript files.</dd>

+  <dt>w3c-html-validator</dt>
+  <dd>Used to get the HTML validation data from W3C service.
+The formatted output to terminal has been implemented by YDA development side.</dd>

   <dt>webpack</dt>
   <dd>Used as basic tool for the ECMAScript logic processing</dd>